whileseated/telegram_grabbag/message_reposting/README.md

 ## Configuration

-You will need to configure the following variables in both scripts:
+You will need to add these values to the configuration file called 'config_repost_vids.py'

 - `api_id`: Your Telegram API ID
 - `api_hash`: Your Telegram API hash